Gilmore Girls season 7: Overview

 Lane comes back from her honeymoon pregnant with twins.
 Her mother moves in with her and Zach, sending Brian to live with her relatives, but is eventually convinced to back off, with Lane giving birth to sons Steve and Kwan.
 Sookie also becomes pregnant for the third time, since Jackson never had the vasectomy she arranged for him.
-Michel's dog Chin Chin dies and Lorelai organises a memorial at the inn.
+Michel's dog Chin Chin dies and Lorelai organizes a memorial at the inn.
 Luke sells the boat he inherited from his father to Kirk and buys a larger one so he can take a trip with April over the summer, but she has to cancel when she is accepted to science camp.

 Rory and Logan try to spend time together while he works in London and New York.
 Rory feels awkward living in his old apartment rent-free so moves back in with Paris and Doyle.
 She also befriends Lucy and Olivia, two girls she met at an art exhibition.
 Lucy's boyfriend turns out to be Marty, who pretends not to know Rory.
 Rory goes along with it, upsetting Lucy when Logan tells her the truth, but Lucy breaks up with Marty and reconciles with Rory.
 Logan pursues a software deal against Mitchum's wishes, losing his trust fund and costing the company a multimillion-dollar lawsuit for patent infringement.
 Logan resigns and takes a job in San Francisco.
 Paris is accepted into every grad school she applies to but Rory is rejected for an internship.
 In the penultimate episode, Paris and Doyle depart for Harvard Medical.
 Logan proposes to Rory at a graduation party thrown by Richard and Emily but she turns him down, not willing to put him ahead of her career, and he breaks up with her.

 In the series finale, Rory gets a job covering Barack Obama's election campaign for an online newspaper but has to leave in three days, throwing off plans for a graduation re-enactment.
-Luke organises a farewell party for her with the town.
+Luke organizes a farewell party for her with the town.
 Emily tries to find a way to get involved in the running of the inn in order to stay close to Lorelai, but Lorelai assures her she will keep attending Friday night dinners.
 Lorelai and Luke share a kiss at the party and the show ends with Lorelai and Rory sharing a last meal at Luke's diner.